Is Pet CBD Effective When Applied Topically?

 CB1 and CB2

 The group of CB1 receptors is found primarily in your dog’s central nervous system.
 This includes the brain and spinal cord.
 The CB2 receptors are found mainly in the immune system.
-High-quality, full-spectrum, organic CBD products work with these receptors.
+High-quality, full-spectrum, organic Hemp products containing CBD work with these receptors.

 How It All Works

 CBD has naturally occurring cannabinoids that interact with your dog’s cannabinoid receptors and work accordingly.
-When you give your dog CBD it triggers a reaction that is focused on bringing functions back into a normal range, or balance.
+When you give your dog CBD it triggers a reaction that is focused on supporting homeostasis in the pet.

 But The Skin?
-Is Pet CBD Effective When Applied Topically?
+Is Pet CBD Beneficial When Applied Topically?

 Interestingly enough, both CB1 and CB2 receptors are found in the skin (source).
 Additionally, a recent University of Kentucky study found that when CBD was applied topically to animals with knee injuries they were relatively pain-free at the end of the trial (source).
 The researchers became concerned with the bioavailability of oral CBD and applied CBD topically to bypass the gastrointestinal system.